-It’s not unusual for people to abuse cocaine and alcohol together.
+The combination of multiple drugs by abusers is an unfortunate reality.
+They often combine substances in order to alter or amplify the effects of one another.
+For example, it’s not unusual for people to abuse cocaine and alcohol together.
+At many parties, these substances can be found in abundance.
 However, this practice is exceedingly dangerous.
 For starters, one drug’s a stimulant while the other one’s a nervous system depressant.
 How do you handle it when you’re struggling with an addiction to both?

 Why Do People Combine Cocaine and Alcohol?

 When you first start drinking, the initial effect is a bit of a high.
 In this way, alcohol starts acting as a stimulant.
 Therefore, when users experience it, they may want to heighten the effect with cocaine.
 Conversely, some people take cocaine when they believe they drank too much.
 They feel the tiredness set in, but aren’t ready to leave the party.
 Moreover, they think that a stimulant will help.
 However, there’s a darker reason for the concurrent abuse of both substances: the cocaine crash.
 Typically, people binge on cocaine to chase the initial high.
 When they quit, the crash is severe.
 In addition, depression sets in due to low dopamine levels.
 People use alcohol to soften the comedown.
 They hope the sedative effects will take the edge off the experience.